Here’s a look at the life of Amr Moussa, Egyptian diplomat, ambassador and former minister of foreign affairs.

 June 24, 2012 - Egypt’s national elections commission announces that Morsy has defeated former Prime Minister Ahmed Shafiq in presidential run-off elections with 51.7% of the vote.
 Moussa asks the president “to head an emergency government of technocrats” for six to 12 months, according to state-run news agency MENA.

-March 2013 - Secretary of State John Kerry meets with Moussa and others in Egypt while on his first overseas trip since he became secretary.
+March 2013 - US Secretary of State John Kerry meets with Moussa and others in Egypt while on his first overseas trip since becoming secretary.